Lionel Barrymore: Political views

 Barrymore registered for the draft during World War II, despite his age and disability, to encourage others to enlist in the military.

-He loathed the income tax, and by the time he was appearing on Mayor of the Town, MGM withheld a sizable portion of his paychecks, paying back the IRS the amount he owed.
+He loathed the income tax, and by the time he was appearing on Mayor of the Town, MGM withheld a sizable portion of his paychecks, paying the IRS the amount he owed.

 Medical issues

-Several sources argue that arthritis alone confined Barrymore to a wheelchair.
+Several sources argue that arthritis alone led Barrymore to use a wheelchair.
 Film historian Jeanine Basinger says that his arthritis was serious by at least 1928, when Barrymore made Sadie Thompson.
 Film historian David Wallace says it was well known that Barrymore was addicted to morphine due to arthritis by 1929.
 A history of Oscar-winning actors, however, says Barrymore was only suffering from arthritis, not crippled or incapacitated by it.
 Marie Dressler biographer Matthew Kennedy notes that when Barrymore won his Best Actor Oscar award in 1931, the arthritis was still so minor that it only made him limp a little as he went on stage to accept the honor.
 Barrymore can be seen being quite physical in late silent films like The Thirteenth Hour and West of Zanzibar, where he can be seen climbing out of a window.

 Paul Donnelly says Barrymore's inability to walk was caused by a drawing table falling on him in 1936, breaking Barrymore's hip.
 Barrymore tripped over a cable while filming Saratoga in 1937 and broke his hip again.
 (Film historian Robert Osborne says Barrymore also suffered a broken kneecap.)
 The injury was so painful that Donnelly, quoting Barrymore, says that Louis B. Mayer bought $400 worth of cocaine for Barrymore every day to help him cope with the pain and allow him to sleep.
 Author David Schwartz says the hip fracture never healed, which was why Barrymore could not walk, and MGM historian John Douglas Eames describes the injury as "crippling".
 Barrymore himself said in 1951, that it was breaking his hip twice that kept him in the wheelchair.
 He said he had no other problems, and that the hip healed well, but it made walking exceptionally difficult.
 Film historian Allen Eyles reached the same conclusion.